-The treatment you receive in physical therapy will depend upon what the therapist finds in the evaluation.
+The treatment you receive in physical or occupational therapy will depend upon what the therapist finds in the evaluation.
 Our treatment programs are mechanically oriented with a non-dependent therapeutic approach.
-Our facilities emphasize mobilization, self-treatment, and therapeutic exercise to go right to the structure and resolve the problem.
+Our clincs emphasize mobilization, self-treatment, and therapeutic exercise to go right to the structure and resolve the problem.

 Desert States Physical Therapy Network clinics use modalities based on the most recent scientific evidence.
 In general, massage, ultrasound, heat, electrical stimulation do little to address the underlying pathology and can cause patient dependence.
 If indicated, and if supported by the evidence, modalities can be used.

 The treatment you receive in physical therapy or occupational therapy will depend upon what the therapist finds in the evaluation.
 Our treatment programs are mechanically oriented with a non-dependent therapeutic approach.
 Our clinics emphasize mobilization, self-treatment, and therapeutic exercise to go right to the structure and resolve the problem.
 We do not stress “feel good” modalities, such as massage, ultrasound, heat, electrical stimulation, etc., which do little to address the underlying pathology and can cause patient dependence.
 We do utilize modalities, as needed, to assist us with anti-inflammatory effects, etc

 What should I expect on my first visit?